Full House! Q and A With Austin Real Estate Agent, Heather Hudson

 For those who don’t know about you, tell us a little about you?

 A little about myself.
-Well, I was born in Austin 50 years ago and I was fortunate to have had parents that moved a lot because it gave me the opportunity to learn about several different areas of Austin.
+Well, I was born in Austin 50 years ago and I was fortunate to have had parents that moved a few times while I was growing up which gave me the opportunity to learn about several different areas of Austin.

 At this point in my life, I have lived in more areas than I can list but it includes everything from Allandale, Northwest Hills, Barton Creek, Westlake and on Lake Austin.
 I attended the University of Texas at Austin and received my bachelor’s degree in Business Economics and continued my studies at the University of Houston School of Architecture.